HIGH POWER RULES

 - You must call or email WSR leadership with this data for approval.
 Please see the WSR Contact Page for contact information.

-- If you are a university team participating in NASA Student Launch or other competitions
+- If you are a university team participating in NASA Student Launch, IREC, Battle of the Rockets, or other competitions.

-WSR REQUIRES the use of 1010 or 1515 rail buttons on all high-power and heavy rockets.
-We have 6′ and 8′ 1010 rails and we have 8′ and 12′ 1515 rails.
-We strongly suggest using rail buttons on mid-power rockets, but for midpower rockets like Estes Pro Series II, we have 1/4″rods.
+WSR REQUIRES the use of 1010 or 1515 rail buttons on all high-power/heavy (10+ pound) rockets.
+Fly-away rail guides are acceptable.
+We have 6′ and 8′ 1010 rails, and 8′ and 12′ 1515 rails.
+We DO NOT have large rods (over 1/4″) for classic high power rockets with launch lugs.
+We strongly suggest using rail buttons on midpower rockets, although for rockets like Estes Pro Series II kits, we have 1/4″rods available.

-All flights must be conducted under the provisions of the NAR High-Power Safety Code.
-The appointed Range Safety Officer (RSO) on duty has the final and absolute authority to approve or deny any launch for any reason.
+All flights are conducted under the provisions of the NAR High-Power Safety Code.
+All rockets are subject to inspection.
+The appointed Range Safety Officer (RSO) on duty has the final, absolute authority to approve or deny any launch for any reason.

 Respectfully,